mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ```

 where any entries in the `streams-augment` directory will be listed in the
-`streams-list` from the original file API.
+`stream-next` from the original file API.

 **Warning:** The `streams-augment` directory contains unsigned data, so make
 sure the update module treats it as untrusted.